ImageMagick/MagickCache/README.md

 $ magick-cache -passkey passkey.txt create /opt/magick-cache
 ```

 Where `passkey.txt` contains your cache passkey.
-The passkey can be any binary content, from a simple phrase, to an image, or even gibberish.
+The passkey can be any binary content, from a simple password or phrase, or an image, or even gibberish.
 To be effective, make your passkey at least 8 characters in length.
 Don't lose your passkey.
 Without it, you will be unable to identify, expire, or delete content in your cache.

 You only need to create a MagickCache once.
 You can, however, create more than one MagickCache with different paths.